 In July of 2018, the Annapolis campus of St. John's College adopted a new Emergency Operations Plan.
-This plan is an all-hazards, whole community, Emergency Operations Plan (EOP), in keeping with the National Incident Management System and National Response Framework.
+This plan is an all-hazards, whole community Emergency Operations Plan (EOP), in keeping with the National Incident Management System and National Response Framework.
 The EOP identifies the College's emergency planning, organization, and response policies and procedures.
 The plan also addresses the integration and coordination with other governmental levels when required.
 It includes evacuation and communication plans and information about protocols and procedures for particular types of emergency situations.

 A condensed version of the EOP procedures is located in booklet form (Emergency Response Guidelines) in all classrooms and offices, along with red and green cards for indicating a dangerous or "all okay" situation.
-Emergency action procedures are also available via the college's LiveSafe app and website.